Hida

 What to do in the area:

-Fukuji Onsen is an adorable onsen town with a retro morning market, ramen shops, and (well of course) onsen or Japanese hot springs.
-This hot spring town is one out of 7 in the Okuhida Area of Takayama.
-While you’re in the area, you can enjoy not only hot springs but also hiking, waterfalls, and the Shinhotaka Ropeway.
-There is also a (secret) open balcony area where anyone is free to sit and relax here.
+Fukuji Onsen is an adorable onsen town with a retro morning market, ramen shops, and plently of onsen or Japanese hot springs.
+This cherry blossom garden in Fukuji is the only one of its magnitude in the area.
+Fukuji is one out of the 7 hot spring neighborhoods in the Okuhida area of Takayama.
+The Okuhida area includes not only the hot spring but also hiking, waterfalls, and the Shinhotaka Ropeway.
+In Fukuji Onsen, there is also a (secret) open mountain viewing balcony area where anyone is free to sit and relax here.

 🌸 Fukuji Onsen 🌸